 It is important to seek immediate medical attention if the droopy eyelid:

 - Suddenly develops over a short period of a few hours or days

-The condition can also affect adult patients later on (acquired ptosis) as a result of age, eye trauma, cataract surgery or contact lens wear, which injures the levator muscle as lenses are repeatedly inserted into the eyelid.
+The condition can also affect adult patients later in life (acquired ptosis), due to age, eye trauma, cataract surgery or contact lens wear, which injures the levator muscle as lenses are repeatedly inserted into the eyelid.